snakeleon/YouCompleteMe-x64/README.md

 You can use this option to override that behavior and force the use of a specific interpreter of your choosing.

-NOTE: This interpreter is only used for the `ycmd` server.
+NOTE: This interpreter is only used for the [ycmd server][ycmd].
 The YCM client running inside Vim always uses the Python interpreter that's embedded inside Vim.